 Malaria is a major public health problem in Ghana, and one of the major causes of morbidity and mortality in children.
 It was responsible for 19% of all documented deaths in Ghana in 2015.
-Statistics report that, Malaria in Ghana accounts for 4% of the global burden in West Africa (Knowledge sharing for severe malaria, 2019).
+Statistics report that, Malaria in Ghana accounts for 4% of the global burden and 7% of the malaria burden in West Africa.
+(Knowledge sharing for severe malaria, 2019).

-It is caused by Plasmodium parasites, and infected female Anopheles mosquito, called "malaria vectors", spread the parasites to humans through their bites (Knowledge sharing for severe malaria, 2019).
+It is caused by Plasmodium parasites, and infected female Anopheles mosquito, called 'malaria vectors', spread the parasites to humans through their bites (Knowledge sharing for severe malaria, 2019).
 Malaria is hyper endemic in Ghana and among pregnant women, putting both the mother and the foetus at risk of adverse effects (Gamble et al., 2006).
 It accounts for 17.6% of OPD attendance, 13% of admissions and 3.4% of maternal deaths (Malaria in pregnancy, 2015).
 Maternal mortality is twice higher in pregnant women with malaria than among non-pregnant patients with severe malaria (Okafor et al., 2019).